google/skia/site/user/api/SkImageInfo_Reference.md

 ## <a name="Color_Type_RGBA_F16"></a> Color Type RGBA F16

-<a href="#Color_Type_RGBA_F16">RGBA F16</a> is a 64-bit word pixel encoding that contains sixteen bits of blue,
+<a href="#Color_Type_RGBA_F16">RGBA F16</a> is a 64-bit word pixel encoding that contains 16 bits of blue,
-sixteen bits of green, sixteen bits of red, and sixteen bits of alpha.
+16 bits of green, 16 bits of red, and 16 bits of alpha.

 Each component encodes a floating point value using <a href="https://www.khronos.org/opengl/wiki/Small_Float_Formats">Half floats</a> .
 Meaningful colors are represented by the range 0.0 to 1.0, although smaller